-Police were immediately dispatched but Spencer continued her gunfire.
-Police officer’s commandeered a garbage truck to use as a shield and drove into the line of fire to rescue the school children.
+The police were immediately dispatched, but Spencer continued her gunfire.
+Police officers commandeered a garbage truck to use as a shield and drove into the line of fire to rescue the school children.

 A SWAT and a Emergency Negotiations Team surrounded Spencer’s home.
 She threatened to “come out shooting” but eventually surrendered peacefully.
 The siege lasted seven hours.

 When Spencer was asked about the motive for the shooting by a reporter who contacted Spencer while still barricaded inside her house, she replied “I don’t like Mondays.”
 And “I did this because it’s a way to cheer up the day.”
 She also stated that “It was a lot of fun seeing children shot.”

 “I just did it for the fun of it.
 I don’t like Mondays.
 This livens up the day.
 I have to go now.
 I shot a pig.
 I think I want to shoot more.
 I’m having too much fun.”
 She also said, “I had no reason for it, and it was just a lot of fun.
 It was just like shooting ducks in a pond. ” They looked like a herd of cows standing around; it was really easy pickings.”

 When police entered the Spencer’s dwelling, they discovered a house littered with empty whisky and beer bottles.
 Brenda and her father lived in virtual poverty.
 They slept together on a single mattress on the living room floor.

 In 1978, a year before the shooting, staff at a facility for problem students told her parents that Spencer was suicidal.
 That summer, Spencer, who would hunt birds in her neighborhood with a BB gun, was arrested for shooting out the windows of Grover Cleveland Elementary school.